Belgium hero image

 • Includes Ardennes retreat day (Dinant or Spa) for rest and small-group strategy.

-• Provides buffer for leadership workshop or choir rehearsal.
+• Leaves buffer for a leadership workshop or choir rehearsal.

 11 Days